-- GU10 which is a mains 240 or 110 volt supplied down light.
+- GU10 which is a mains 240 or 110 volt supplied downlight.

-- MR16 which is a 12v transformer lamp.
+- MR16 is a low voltage 12v transformer lamp.

-Remove Lamp To convert them over to LED lamp you must first work out which type you have.
-Just remove your old halogen lamps by first
+Remove the old lamp to convert them over to an LED lamp you must first work out which type you have.
+Just remove your old halogen light by first

-- Isolating our power supply at the main switch board.
+- Isolating our power supply at the main switchboard.

 - Turning off the light switch.

 - Waiting for the lamp to cool down.